Co-occurring Disorder Treatment for Teens

 quote-icon

 The rehab I went to was really good.
-I went to Avery's House.
+I went to Avery’s House.
 It was welcoming, accepting, and they really do care about us.
-It was literally a house so it didn't feel like a hospital or treatment center at all. quote-icon
+It was literally a house, so it didn’t feel like a hospital or treatment center at all. quote-icon

-A safe & supportive place to heal
+A safe and supportive place to heal

 Does my child need help?